cupadhyayy/online-library/README.md

 Step-4 Install dependencies using npm npm install

+Step-5: Start the Development Server npm start

+Then open  http://localhost:3000 in your browser to view the app.

-Step-5 Create Folder and File
+Step-6 Create Folder and File
  **Folder Structure**

 online-library/
+node_modules/
 public/
 index.html
 src/